pavas23/CS-F372/Assignment2/README.md

 - Each secondary server spawns a new thread to handle a client request.

-- Each BFS or DFS traversal needs to be implemented using multithreading and you can assume that for these operations, the clients will choose only acyclic graphs.
+- Each BFS or DFS traversal needs to be implemented using ```multithreading``` and you can assume that for these operations, the clients will choose only acyclic graphs.

 - The client will have specified a starting vertex for either type of traversals via a shared memory segment.
 The secondary server thread will read this vertex from the shared memory segment.

-- While processing a client request for DFS, the secondary server thread creates a new thread for every unvisited node.
+- While processing a client request for DFS, the ```secondary server thread creates a new thread for every unvisited node```.
 At the same time, you should ensure the depth-wise traversal of the graph.

 - While processing a client request for BFS, the different levels of the graph will be processed